Apulia - Heel of Italy

 - Sassi, ancient Matera districts and the Park of Rock Churches

-- Locorotondo and Cisternino, whitewashed villages
+- Locorotondo and Cisternino - Whitewashed villages

-- Matera and Alberobello, UNESCO World Heritage sites
+- Matera and Alberobello - UNESCO World Heritage Sites

-- Ostuni, an architectural jewel referred to as "the White Town"
+- Ostuni, an architectural jewel referred to as 'The White Town'

-- Staying in Masseria (farmhouse)
+- Stay in Masseria (farmhouse)

 - Gallipoli, founded by Greeks, located by the Ionian Sea